dawnandrew100/zola-theme-papermod-2/README.md

 ## Contributing

-If you would like to help out porting hugo-Papermod to Zola feel free to pick up a feature and start working on it.
+If you would like to help out with porting hugo-Papermod to Zola, feel free to pick up a feature and start working on it.
 All help, no matter how small the contribution is highly appreciated.